I’ve been asked many times: “what gets you excited about the future?”

-The EU Taxonomy is a tool to help investors, companies, issuers and project promoters navigate the transition to a low-carbon and resource-efficient economy.
+The EU Taxonomy is a tool to help investors, companies, and issuers navigate the transition to a low-carbon and resource-efficient economy.

 Europe has to close a sustainability funding gap of €180 billion a year, if we are to honour the Paris Agreement in time.
 In 2019, the European Union could count on a total budget of €165.8 billion for all its activities.
 That means, even if we channeled all its money into sustainable investments, we would still miss €14 billion.
 Long story short:

 No sustainable transition will ever happen without private investments.

 Investment managers who invest in companies with a positive ESG (Environmental, Social and Governance) performance are already outperforming traditional investors, especially during the pandemic.
 For some, ESG investing is even better than gold.
 So why should the EU bother, if the market already rewards sustainable investments?

 Because it’s not very clear what a sustainable investment looks like.
 Some companies claimed to be sustainable champions, but turned out to be emission smugglers.
 And greenwashing is the number 1 enemy of financial markets, since flawed information causes trust to plummet and markets to fail.